Does gambling affect your mortgage application?

 When will gambling affect your home loan application?

 There are several circumstances where gambling can present a large problem for home loan applicants.
 Gambling addiction is a serious personal problem that can also lead to financial issues.
-For example, it could cause you to miss credit card repayments, incur cash advances on your credit card or even apply for a short term loan to fund your habit.
-All of these factors can have an impact on your ability to obtain home loan approval.

-There are other factors worth considering too, such as the fact that a regular gambling habit will most likely mean you have less of a savings balance for a deposit, which in turn can have a negative impact on your application.
+- Lower savings.
+A regular gambling habit will most likely mean you have less of a savings balance for a deposit, which in turn can have a negative impact on your application.

+- Debt.
 Accruing a large amount of personal debt will also cast doubt in a lender’s mind about your ability to service a loan.
 In short, if your gambling causes problems with your finances, it could definitely cause a problem with your mortgage application.

-Similarly, if the money you spend on gambling represents a significant portion of your ongoing expenses, the lender or mortgage insurance underwriter may be concerned that there is a higher chance of you getting into financial difficulties and being unable to keep up with repayments.
+- Ongoing expenses.
+If the money you spend on gambling represents a significant portion of your ongoing expenses, the lender or mortgage insurance underwriter may be concerned that there is a higher chance of you getting into financial difficulties and being unable to keep up with repayments.
 In some cases, this could mean that your home loan application is declined.